norsk-gjeldsinformasjon/api-docs/docs/consent/index.md

 single time their consent has been used to collect debt info.

 ### 2.6 - Consents created and managed outside NoGi (e.g. in an online bank)
-**THIS IS A NEW FEATURE, AND THE APIS AND DOCUMENTATION WILL CHANGE!**

 ```plantuml
 @startuml consentsCreatedOutSideNoGiSequence